 Dean purchased the Spyder on September 21 for $6,900 from Competition Motors in Hollywood and traded in his Speedster 356.
 The Porsche included an entirely hand-built, air-cooled engine, according to “James Dean” by George Perry.

 Several of his friends, including actress Ursula Andress, refused to ride in the car.
-When Dean drove the Porsche on the Warner Brothers studio lot on September 23, director George Stevens told Dean that he would kill someone if Dean drove the vehicle on the lot again.
+When Dean drove the Porsche on the Warner Brothers studio lot on September 23, director George Stevens told Dean driving on the studio lot was too dangerous.

 “You can never drive this car on the lot again.
 You’re gonna kill a carpenter or an actor or somebody,” Perry quoted Stevens.
 It was the last time Stevens saw Dean.

-Actor Alec Guiness also supposedly told Dean on September 23 that he would be dead within a week if he continued to drive the Porsche.
+Actor Alec Guiness also is said to have told Dean on September 23 that he would be dead within a week if he continued to drive the Porsche.